-The MTET finds that local communities are actively participating in project identification, planning and execution.
+- 20. The MTET finds that local communities are actively participating in project identification, planning and execution.
 All the focus group discussions demonstrated a high level of participation across gender and background in the villages.
 Capacity building seems to have increased awareness and knowledge of the woreda development process and possibilities.
-It is however too early to say how and to what degree women and the poorer sections of society participate in all aspects of the planning cycle.

-The project has begun to apply some techniques of PRA as identified under the Operations Manual.
-Particularly focus is on identifying community needs and priorities.
-This has enhanced community participation (number of participatory plans completed and number of trained at community levels) in project implementation in Metema Woreda and Quora Woreda. (e.g. the safe water in Kokit and irrigation scheme in Dubaba respectively) as compared to interventions in Adi-Arkay, where some of the Focus Group Discussion (FGD) participants argued strongly that involvement of the community in priority setting was limited, and appreciation and contribution of that community to the implementation of the project, Drug Warehouse, is low.
-Apparently the woreda officials in Adi Arkay have not been able to establish a good relationship with all kebeles in terms of participatory systems and involvement of the community in all aspects of the project planning cycle.
-While this finding is based on rather limited interaction between the MTET and the local population in the three woredas, it is however a clear finding that there was a degree of satisfaction in both Metema and Quara woredas which was not always found in Adi Arkay.

-In total 25 various types of training (either given by the project team or by external consultants) have been carried out on issues such as: PRA planning, financial management, computers, good governance, local social courts, environmental protection, technical supervision, HIV/AIDS, technical training of artisans and gender mainstreaming.
-More than 750 people have been trained at woreda and kebele levels and almost 30% of trained artisans (artisans or small local contractors) are women.
+It is however too early to say how and to what degree women and the poorer sections of society participate in all aspects of the planning cycle. - 21.
+The project has begun to apply some techniques of PRA, particularly in identifying community needs and priorities.
+This has enhanced community participation (number of participatory plans completed and number of trained at community levels) in project implementation in Metema Woreda and Quora Woreda. (e.g. the safe water in Kokit and irrigation scheme in Dubaba respectively) as compared to interventions in Adi-Arkay, where some of the Focus Group Discussion (FGD) participants argued strongly that involvement of the community in priority setting was limited, and appreciation and contribution of that community to the implementation of the project, Drug Warehouse, is low. - 22.
+In total 25 various types of training have been carried out on issues such as: PRA planning, financial management, computers, good governance, local social courts, environmental protection, technical supervision, HIV/AIDS, technical training of artisans and gender mainstreaming.
+More than 750 people have been trained at woreda and kebele levels and almost 30% of trained artisans (artisans or small local contractors) are women. - 23.

-Table 5: Summary of Training Activities

-No. Type of Training Woreda Kebele

-activities Type of trainees No. Type of trainees No.

-1. Computer training (Excel, Microsoft, Access, Internet) to 2

-woreda staff Secretary 1

-Experts 2

-2. Training on Decentralized Financial 9

-Management to WPSC WOFP 9

-and other woreda staffs Budgeting 1

-Treasury 2

-Accountant 3

-Procurement 3

-LDP Focal Person 1

-Accountant from other pool 4

-3. Motor Cycle Training Woreda staff trained 6

-4. Training on report writing & project proposal 14

-T 5.
-Training on Technical Supervision & follow up for woreda staff Experts from sector offices Education 2 Health 2 Administration 1 Agriculture 2 LDP officer 1 0 training on Mater and LDP officer 1 Committee month ove 25 6. training on Water and Sanitation Committee members 35 7.
-Training of Environmental protection KA 21 • Communities representative 20 8.
-Computer training Line office experts 10 (Excel, Microsoft, WPSC 6 Access, Internet) to woreda staff Secretary 2 9.
-Training on Staffs will be trained 7 decentralised financial management for woreda finance and plan Stans will be trained , 10.
-Training on HIV/AIDS and Malaria control People will be trained on HIV 39 11.
-Computer training Line office experts 10 (Excel, Microsoft, Access, Internet) to woreda staff WPSC 4 12.
-Training in • 25 Heads and experts 45 Decentralized good Governance for woreda councils participated participated 13.
-Women Empowerment Women representative 24 14.
-Training on decentralised financial management for woreda finance and plan Staff will be trained (end 2007) 7 15.
-Training on decentralised financial management for PSC line offices Staff will be trained (end 2007) 20 16.
-Decentralization and good Governance for woreda councils, PSC, police, courts and justice Staff will be trained (end 2007) 32 17.
-Training on planning for kebele/school education comm.
-Staff will be trained (2007) 60 18.
-Provide training for water technicians Water technicians will be trained (when?)
-12 19.
-Provide trainings to pilot Training provided 1 woredas on participatory planning and budgeting Woreda experts 40 20.
-Provide trainings to pilot Training provided 1 woredas on monitoring Woreda experts 20 and evaluation -

-21. Provide training to LDP program woredas on Training provided 1 decentralization and good governance Woreda staff trained 40 22.
-Provide trainings on Woreda Experts gender mainstreaming Head of woreda line offices to 3 program woredas Women affairs LDP focal persons 3 Representative of women affairs 2 23.
-Provide trainings on HIV/AIDS to 3 program Women affairs 15 woredas Youth 15 Line offices of each woredas 15 24.
-Provide training on local courts or social court system program woredas People will be trained (2007) 140 25.
-Provide performance budget training People will be trained (2007) 30

 Women are part of the woreda PSC and kebele PSC but it was not evident from the field visits that they had taken up significant leadership roles.
 The PRA manual (which provides standard PRA techniques) gives a limited description of a gender-based division of labour, i.e. tasks for which men and women are responsible within the household.
-The PRA Manual could easily be redrafted to include more specific gender related issues of division of labour, gender roles and some proposed measures to address these issues.

-Finding 4: Improving management of natural resources.
-The MTET has found very little evidence of improvements in management of natural resources through the project interventions.
+Finding 4: Improving management of natural resources

+- 24. The MTET has found very little evidence of improvements in management of natural resources through the project interventions. - 25.
 It was expected as part of the LDP project activities that natural resource management guidelines would be developed and introduced at woreda level enabling an assessment of various proposed investment activities in line with these guidelines.
 However, this did not materialise.
 As a step toward this, LDP has facilitated woreda experts to train kebele administrations and community representatives in environmental protection issues, although exactly what this training included is not clear to the MTET.
 However, the intended output of developing natural resource management guidelines has not taken place.